febsn/django-shop/docs/customer-model.rst

 The built-in User object can be swapped out and replaced against another implementation.
 Such an alternative implementation has a small limitation.
 It must inherit from ``django.contrib.auth.models.AbstractBaseUser`` and from ``django.contrib.auth.models.PermissionMixin``.
-It also must define all the fields, which are available in the default model as found in ``django.contrib.auth.models.User``.
+It also must define all the fields which are available in the default model as found in ``django.contrib.auth.models.User``.

 We can create faked users in the database, tagging them as anonymous users.
 This has another advantage.
-By storing the session key of the site visitor inside the User object, it is possible to establish a connection between a User object in the database with an otherwise anonymous visitor.
+By using the session key of the site visitor as the User object's username, it is possible to establish a connection between a User object in the database with an otherwise anonymous visitor.
 This further allows the Cart and the Order models always refer to the User model, since they don't have to care about whether this user authenticated or not.
 It also keeps the workflow simple,